Francis-Hsu/alocv/README.md

 # alocv
-This repository contains the beta version of the `alocv` package, the development has now been shifted to [Wenda Zhou's GitHub](https://github.com/wendazhou/alocv-package).
+This repository contains the beta development of the `alocv` package, the full version can be found on [Wenda Zhou's GitHub](https://github.com/wendazhou/alocv-package).

 ## Description
 Computationally effcient approximation of the leave-one-out cross validation risk for (non)-smooth losses and regularizers.